thegoog1337/TheGoog-CoD1-map-collection/README.md

 ## About the Project

-This project contains a collection of custom multiplayer designed for the original *Call of Duty 1* game.
+This project contains a collection of custom multiplayer maps designed for the original *Call of Duty 1* game.
 The maps have been created using the **Radiant Level Editor**, which is widely used for building maps for Quake-engine games.

 These maps are designed to have a lot of fun with vanilla CoD1.